-Formal power is the power designated by official titles, or “big L” Leadership.
-This positional power is what is most often recognized in companies, but is only one aspect of power that plays out within a team.
+Formal (Positional) power is the power designated by official titles, ranks, or positions.
+This positional power is what is most often identified in companies, but is only one aspect of power that plays out within a team.

-Informal power is the power that we hold that is not immediately visible or officially assigned.
+Informal (Social) power is the power that we hold that is not immediately visible or officially assigned.
 While most managers will easily acknowledge formal power, informal power dynamics can be equally if not more challenging in the workplace.
 There are four main types of informal power:

-Expertise power is that power you gain from experience, training and study that may give additional weight to your opinion or perspective.
-Deferring to those with seniority is a common manifestation of expertise power.
+Experiential power is that power you gain from experience, training and study that may give additional weight to your opinion or perspective.
+Deferring to those with seniority or expertise is a common manifestation of this power.

 Relational power is all about “who you know.”
 Sometimes called referent power, this power is gained from connections with others and with keeping track of information tied to these relationships.
 This information gives individuals the ability to leverage strengths and weaknesses of others, to get buy-in on ideas, and push forward agendas.

 Cultural/Systemic power refers to one group’s ability to establish and directly benefit from institutions, laws, customs, and policies, and to access resources and decision-makers.
 Essentially it is to establish the standard by which everyone else abides.
 These customs become so deeply entrenched in society that we assume that, “it’s just the way that things are done” or that it’s the “right” or “best” way.
 Individual's who are from this group benefit from systemic power whether or not they are aware of it.

-Majority power has to do with being surrounded by those who share a common experience or values, or who come from a similar community or identity.
+Circumstantial/Majority power has to do with being surrounded by those who share a common experience or values, or who come from a similar community or identity.
 This could be a socio-political identity like race or gender, or it could be based on shared history/experience/training.
 Whereas systemic power travels with you wherever you go, majority power is situational- it only exists in certain contexts.
 Move to a place where you are not the majority and it vanishes.